 For me, deep down, makeup is an issue of pride more than vanity.
 It’s me assuming that I know better than God what I should look like, or being afraid that people will think less of me if I don’t look like them.

 But that’s the thing, isn’t it?
-God knows so much better than me about what I should look like (and a million other things - have you ever read Job?
-God kinda proves this point in there really well XD).
-And we are called to be set-apart, to be so different that those in the world who are chasing after each other and following in each other’s footsteps pause and say, “Hey, something’s weird about you, and it’s kinda attractive.
+God knows what I should look like so much better than me.
+And we are called to be holy, to be set apart, to be so different that those in the world who are chasing after each other and following in each other’s footsteps pause and say, “Hey, something’s weird about you, and it’s kinda attractive.
 Want to let me in on your secret?”

 We should be attractive for the same reasons: not because we're unusually beautiful or rich or what-have-you, but because we remind people of God and awaken an ache in their hearts that only God can fill.